Doctor Zhivago (TV series): Production

-Initially Davies and director Giacomo Campiotti clashed about how to present the material.
+Initially, Davies and director Giacomo Campiotti clashed about how to present the material.
 Davies recalled, "The first couple of weeks after Giacomo joined this project were horrendous for me because Zhivago has always been one of his very favorite books.
 He has always dreamed about filming it and has his own interpretation in his head.
 I can actually remember thinking after one long, long day, where we just didn't agree about a single thing, that it wasn't going to work—it's either got to be him or me.
 Somehow, we arrived at a compromise and I have almost forgotten what we were arguing about now, as now we are both very pleased with the script.
 I always knew that he would make it look beautiful because he has got a poet's vision and now, having seen the rushes and some cut footage, I feel like he is my favourite director of all time.
 Everything is delightful now...
 Giacomo Campiotti's direction makes it extraordinary."

 Because so much of the story is set in the winter, it was crucial to film the series where it was likely snow would be available.
 Due to budget constraints, Russia, Norway, and Finland were deemed too expensive.
 Alberta, Canada, was considered until the producers learned the previous year's snowfall had been minimal.
 Other Canadian provinces were rejected because the production crew was told it would be too cold to operate the needed equipment.
-Slovakia, where a 95% chance of snow was predicted, was selected for the March filming, and there was a blizzard two days before shooting began.
-But it quickly melted, and eventually the scenic designers had to utilize 1000 bags of artificial snow.
+Slovakia, where a 95% chance of snow was predicted, was selected for the March filming, and there was a blizzard two days before the shooting began.
+But it quickly melted, and eventually, the scenic designers had to utilize 1000 bags of artificial snow.
 Producer Hugh Warren recalled, "We had all the expense of going to Slovakia as well as the trouble of crossing the border, and then there was no snow.
 It was more than a little ironic."